jmfontaine/dotfiles/README.md

 ## Feedback

-Please report suggestions and improvements to https://github.com/jmfontaine/dotfiles.
+Please report suggestions and improvements to https://github.com/jmfontaine/dotfiles/issues.

 ## Author

-These dotfiles have be put together and polished by Jean-Marc Fontaine with the help of the following people:
+These dotfiles have be put together and polished by Jean-Marc Fontaine with inspiration from the following people:

 * [Mathias Bynens](https://github.com/mathiasbynens/dotfiles)
 * [Matt Stauffer](https://github.com/mattstauffer/ohmyzsh-dotfiles)